lagranovskiy/timetracker-server/README.md

 # timetracker-server
-Infrastructure repository for Prodyna Architecture certification
+Infrastructure repository for PRODYNA Architecture certification

+Thanks for Marco Jahn for hints and tips by working with nodejs